 This post may contain affiliate links, which means if you click through and purchase something using my links, I receive a small commission.
 You can click here to read my disclosure policy ?
 Thank you!

 Today in Phoenix it was 113 degrees.
 I’m going to let that sink in for a minute.
 One hundred and thirteen degrees.
 It’s so hot, you literally bake, like a potato, from the inside out.
-Remember those sunscreen tips I gave you last week?
+Remember those saving money on sunscreen tips I gave you last week?
 I need sunscreen inside my body, because I’m roasting.
 Somebody poke me, I’m a turkey.
 (Side note: do you poke turkeys?
 I’m a vegetarian and have never cooked one.
 I’m just guessing you poke them…).
 These tips are more useful if you’re always out of the house so if you’re in your house most of the time then you should look on the spartan website to look at whether you should get air conditioning to keep yourself cool.

 I’m not just telling you guys about the weather so you can feel good about your 80 degree, balmy days (PS. enjoy it for me or else!)
 I’m also telling you because if there’s anyone who knows about beating the heat, it’s people from Phoenix.
 We know how to avoid the sun like champs (minus the young fools who spend their time baking their insides and outsides by the pool).